How Long Does Suboxone Stay In Your System?

 How long does Suboxone stay in your blood?

-A blood test is best suited for detecting substances shortly after the ingestion.
-Buprenorphine via blood test can be detected only for a few hours.
+A blood test is best suited for detecting substances shortly after their ingestion.
+Buprenorphine, via a blood test, can be detected for only a few hours.

-As per lab reports, Suboxone stays in your blood for about 2-12 hours after you had the last dose.
+As per lab reports, Suboxone stays in your blood for about 2–12 hours after the last dose.

 Typically, Suboxone abusers would use this drug at least once a day.
-A blood test is effective to detect the abuse of Buprenorphine on the same day of ingesting the drug.
+A blood test is effective in detecting the abuse of buprenorphine on the same day of ingesting the drug.

 Urine